chadmcrowell/killercoda-scenarios/ckad/blue-green/step1.md

 View the web page via the `nodePort` by clicking on the menu in the upper right, and selecting "Traffic / Ports"
 ![Killercoda Traffic Ports Button](./assets/killercoda-traffic-ports.png)

-In the "Custom Ports" field, enter `30000` and click the "Access" button
+In the "Custom Ports" field, enter `30001` and click the "Access" button

 The web page will appear and say "Hello Blue"

 ___
 ## CHALLENGE

 Create a deployment named `java-hello` that uses the image `chadmcrowell/hello-world-java` and apply the label `version=3` to the pods within that deployment.
 Create a `nodePort` service that will expose the deployment on port 8080 to the target pod on port 8080.
+Finally, get the `nodePort` number and view the web page.
+What does the webpage say?

 <br>
 <details><summary>Solution</summary>